ruchiragoswami/fun-with-triangles/README.md

 2. Users are asked for the input for angles, or length
 3. Based on their input, hypotenuse and area are calculated
 4. There is a quiz to check the basic knowledge of triangles
-5. Funtional Nav bar is present
+5. Functional Nav bar is present

 ## Skills used
 1. HTML, CSS, JavaScript